mrtztg/azure-104-notes/README.md

   - **Availability zone**: Deploy VM in specific zone within region (protects against datacenter failures)
   - **Virtual machine scale set**: Auto-scaling group of identical VMs with load balancing
   - **Availability set**: Group VMs across fault domains and update domains within single datacenter (99.95% SLA)
-    - **Update domains**: Ensure VMs in different update domains are not rebooted simultaneously during planned maintenance — place VMs in separate update domains to maintain availability during OS patching or platform updates
+    - **Update domains**: Ensure VMs in different update domains are not rebooted simultaneously during planned maintenance — place VMs in separate update domains to maintain availability during OS patching or platform updates — Azure Availability Sets support up to **20 update domains by default** — 0 update domains would mean no update domain distribution, resulting in all VMs potentially being impacted by maintenance at the same time
       - **Example**: 2 VMs in an availability set with 2 update domains — during planned maintenance, only one VM reboots at a time, keeping the application available
-    - **Fault domains**: Protect against hardware failures by distributing VMs across different physical servers
+    - **Fault domains**: Protect against hardware failures by distributing VMs across different physical servers — in regions that support it, availability sets can be spread across up to **3 fault domains by default** (maximizes availability by distributing VMs across more physical racks, increasing likelihood of VM availability during fabric failure) — 0, 1, or 2 fault domains provide less optimal distribution compared to 3
     - **Limitation**: Availability sets cannot protect VMs from data center-level failure — use Availability zones for data center failure protection
     - **Resizing when size unavailable**: If VM size is unavailable, first **deallocate the VM** (releases hardware allocation) then attempt to resize
 - **Security type**: